 Book Lovers by Emily Henry

 Nora Stephens, a successful literary agent, goes on a trip to a small town with her sister.
 There, she keeps running into Charlie Lastra, a brooding editor she knows from the city.
 Their repeated encounters lead to unexpected sparks and self-discovery.
-It’s a charming romance about finding love and oneself.
+Book Lovers is a charming romance about finding love and oneself.
 I wasn’t sure why everyone was so obsessive over Emily Henry, but this book is the answer.
 I really loved her writing; the smart, funny, and emotional elements are combined so seamlessly and make it super fun to read.
+Also check out Emily Henry Books In Order: The Complete List

 One summer.
 Two rivals.
 A plot twist they didn’t see coming….